zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

 **Important**: Please ensure that the identification numbers for Singapore IDs are correct, otherwise our system would indicate them as 'Invalid ID'.

-STEP 4 : REQUEST FOR CERTIFICATE

 1. From Home Page - Click 'Inheritance' then [Online Application for Inheritance]

 **STEP 1 : UNDERTAKING BY APPLICANT**

->You must provide and enter the mandatory information (marked with *) and you MUST be any one of the following:
+You must provide and enter the mandatory information (marked with *) and you MUST be any one of the following:
->>1) A Beneficiary (Must be Muslim and above the age of 21 years at the time of application) or
+<br/> 1) A Beneficiary (Must be Muslim and above the age of 21 years at the time of application) or
->>2) A Law firm, on behalf of the beneficiary or
+<br/> 2) A Law firm, on behalf of the beneficiary or
->>3) Consultancy firm / agencies, on behalf of the beneficiary or
+<br/> 3) Consultancy firm / agencies, on behalf of the beneficiary or
->>4) MUIS Officers applying for an estate with Baitulmal shares or
+<br/> 4) MUIS Officers applying for an estate with Baitulmal shares or
->>5) The Court of Law
+<br/> 5) The Court of Law

 Law firms, consultancy firms and agencies are required to submit the Statutory Declaration of the beneficiary, upon collection of the Inheritance Certificate.